mariellefoster/plots_and_projects/README.md

 ## Smash the Patriarchy language
 - Toy language, all the jokes
+- You know you've succeeded when alt right websites write you up

 ## Birthday Letters
 - I ask for letters for my birthday, and want some way to save them